 People may be asked to keep a sleep log.
 In it, they record a detailed description of their sleep habits, with sleep and wake times (including awakening during the night), use of naps, and any problems with sleeping.
 When considering the diagnosis of insomnia, the doctor considers that some people need less sleep than others.

-If people have excessive daytime sleepiness, the doctor may ask them to fill out a questionnaire, such as the Epworth Sleepiness Scale, indicating how likely they are to fall asleep in various situations.
+If people have excessive daytime sleepiness, the doctor may ask them to fill out a questionnaire indicating how likely they are to fall asleep in various situations.
 The doctor may ask their sleep partner to describe any abnormalities that occur during sleep, such as snoring and pauses in breathing.

 A physical examination is done to check for disorders that can cause insomnia or excessive daytime sleepiness, particularly obstructive sleep apnea.